 The Basics of Baking a Cake

-When kids get interested in helping their mom or dad in the kitchen, one of the first things they want to do is to help bake a cake.
-It's a good choice because it is easy, direct and follows the same basic steps every time, with variations that can make it more complicated.
-Knowing the basics lets you approach making a cake from scratch with great confidence.
-For this step-by-step example, a chocolate cake is on the menu.Continue to 2 of 11 below.
+When kids get interested in helping their parents in the kitchen, one of the first things they want to do is to help bake a cake.
+It's a good choice because cake baking is often an easy, direct process and many recipes follow the same basic steps every time.
+Knowing the fundamentals allows you to approach making a cake from scratch with great confidence.
+For this step-by-step example, a chocolate cake is on the menu.Continue to 2 of 10 below.

 It's important to have all of the ingredients prepared before making the batter.
 Many cake recipes call for melted chocolate, so you should do that before beginning to mix up the batter.
-To melt chocolate, you can use a microwave or a saucepan on the stovetop, the traditional method.
+To melt chocolate, you can use a microwave or a double boiler on the stovetop, the traditional method.

-Other ingredient preparation could include chopping nuts or slicing of lemon or orange zest, among many other cake recipe variations.Continue to 4 of 11 below.
+Other ingredient preparation could include chopping nuts or grating of lemon or orange zest.Continue to 4 of 10 below.

-It's important to measure correctly and then completely mix the dry ingredients so the cake will rise evenly and properly.
-Use a wire whisk to combine the flour with the leavening agents for a good mixing result.Continue to 5 of 11 below.
+It's important to correctly measure and then mix the dry ingredients completely so the cake will have an even and proper rise.
+Use a wire whisk to combine the flour with the leavening agents for a best results.Continue to 5 of 10 below.

 Bring the butter to room temperature before you begin baking.
-When it's reached the proper temperature, beat it until it's creamy.
-Slowly add the sugar while mixing, if possible.
-If it's not possible to add the sugar while mixing, add a little of the sugar at a time and then mix until you have added the full amount.Continue to 6 of 11 below.
+When it has reached the proper temperature, beat it until it's creamy.
+Slowly add the sugar as you cream your butter if using a stand mixer.
+If you're using an electric beater or mixing by hand, add a little of the sugar at a time and then mix until you have incorporated the full amount.Continue to 6 of 10 below.

 Add the Eggs

-Bake the cakes according to the time and temperature in the recipe directions.
+Bake the cakes according to the time and temperature in your recipe directions.
 Remove from the oven and cool on a rack for 10 minutes or as directed in your recipe.
-Remove the cakes from the pans and cool completely on wire racks before frosting the cake.
-Make sure the top layer's top is not top down on the rack.
-Otherwise, there will be grid lines on the top of the cake.Continue to 11 of 11 below.
+Remove the cakes from the pans and cool completely on wire racks before adding frosting.
+Make sure the top layer isn't upside down on the rack; otherwise, there will be grid lines on the top of the cake.Continue to 10 of 10 below.